-NAHU believes that increasing Medicare beneficiaries’ access to a wide range of health plan choices that meet the demographic and economic circumstances.
-NAHU’s legislative effort and work with CMS also focuses on improving the ability of professional agent/brokers to service their Medicare clients will truly benefit the Medicare program and all Medicare beneficiaries.
-Americans have come to depend on Medicare as a core financial and health security element in their later years.
-NAHU looks forward to working with policymakers to ensure that all Americans have access to an efficient and dynamic Medicare marketplace serviced by licensed professional health insurance agents and brokers who advocate for and support beneficiaries.
+NAHU believes it is important to increase Medicare beneficiaries’ access to a wide range of Medicare health plan choices which meet their interests and economic circumstances.
+NAHU’s legislative effort and work with CMS also focuses on improving the ability of professional agent/brokers to service their Medicare clients.
+Americans have come to depend on Medicare as a core financial and health security element.
+NAHU looks forward to working with policymakers to ensure that all Americans have access to licensed professional health insurance agents and brokers who advocate for and support beneficiaries.
 There are more details on NAHU's effort in our Medicare Position Paper and our most recent Medicare accomplishments!

-Below are bills related to Medicare that NAHU is actively working on or monitoring during the current legislative session.
-We have attached a link for you to get more information regarding cosponsors or participate in an NAHU Operation Shout if one was prepared.
+Below are bills related to Medicare NAHU is actively working on or monitoring.
+A link to get more information regarding cosponsors or participate in an NAHU Operation Shout is provided if one was prepared.
 Other supporting materials may accompany a bill for further insights.

-NAHU supports legislation to allow seniors enrolled in COBRA coverage to transition to Medicare Part B without a penalty, the same as seniors who remain on similar employer-sponsored coverage, by providing for a one-time special enrollment period.
+NAHU supports legislation to allow individuals over 65 enrolled in COBRA coverage to transition to Medicare Part B without a penalty by providing for a one-time special enrollment period.

 Patients require a 3-day hospital stay to qualify for skill nursing care (SNF).
 Medicare beneficiaries who are placed in observation status do not qualify for meeting this requirement though they receive the same treatment and stay overnight.
 Some beneficiaries have had their status changed after receiving SNF services creating a financial burden.
 Furthermore, payment for drugs received in the hospital differs depending on your admission status, another potential financial hardship for seniors.